-- (1) After the contracting officer's determination of price or fee, the contract will be governed by: - (i) all judiciary required clauses on the date of execution of this letter contract for either fixed-price or cost-reimbursement contracts as determined by the contracting officer under this paragraph (c); - (ii) all clauses required by law as of the date of the contracting officer's determination: and - (iii) any other clauses, terms, and conditions mutually agreed upon. - (2) To the extent consistent with paragraph (c)(1) of this section, all clauses, terms, and conditions included in this letter contract will continue in effect, except those that by their nature apply only to a letter contract. - (d) The definitive contract resulting from this letter contract will include a negotiated (contracting officer inserts "firm fixed price" or "total estimated reimbursable cost") in no event to exceed \$(contracting officer inserts the proposed amount upon which the award was based).
+(b) The schedule for definitizing this contract is (insert target date for definitization of the contract and dates for submission of offer, beginning of negotiations, and, if appropriate, submission of make-or-buy and subcontracting plans and detailed cost information): (1) Definit ization target date: (2) Offer s submission date: (3) Beginning of negotiations date: (4) Other appropriate dates: (c) If agreement on a definitive contract to supersede this letter contract is not reached by the target date in paragraph (b) of this section, or within any extension of it granted by the contracting officer, the contracting officer may, with the prior written approval of the judiciary Procurement Executive, determine a reasonable price or fee, subject to contractor appeal as provided in the Disputes clause.
+In any event, the contractor shall proceed with completion of the contract, subject only to the Limitation of Judiciary Liability clause.
+(1) he contracting officer's determination of price or fee, the contract will verned by: (i) all judiciary required clauses on the date of execution of this letter contract for either fixed-price or cost-reimbursement contracts as determined by the contracting officer under this paragraph (c); (ii) all clauses required by law as of the date of the contracting officer's determination; and (iii) any other clauses, terms, and conditions mutually agreed upon.
+(2) terms, extent consistent with paragraph (c)(1) of this section, all clauses, and conditions included in this letter contract will continue in effect, those that by their nature apply only to a letter contract. (d) The de efinitive e contract resulting from this letter contract will include a negotiated (contracting officer inserts "firm fixed price" or "total estimated reimbursable cost") in no event to exceed \$ (contracting officer inserts the proposed amount upon which the award d was based).